metanitesh/Css.architecture.pattern/README.md

-### collection of large scale css architecture design pattern
+### CSS Design Pattern
+This repository demonstrate, how to implement components of SMACSS in large project.